 - Non-competition and non-solicitation disputes

-- Drafting restrictive covenants including non-competition, non-solicitation, and nondisclosure agreements
+- Restrictive covenants including non-competition, non-solicitation, and nondisclosure agreements

 - Drafting employee handbooks and employment policies

-Brad successfully negotiated a collective bargaining agreement with the United Steel Workers, the Teamsters, and the Oil and Chemical workers, for separate manufacturing employers in which employees were required, for the first time, to make substantial contributions toward health care premiums.
+Brad successfully negotiated a collective bargaining agreement with the United Steel Workers, the Teamsters, and the Oil and Chemical workers, for separate manufacturing employers in which employees were required, for the first time, to make substantial contributions towards health care premiums.
 He has also defended publicly traded companies in disputes over funding deficiencies and withdrawal liability with multi-employer pension plans.
-He has defended employers in federal and state court cases involving claims under Title VIII, the Americans with Disabilities Act, the Age Discrimination in Employment Act, and Employee Retirement Income Security Act.
-He has frequently advised employers about, and litigated cases involving, noncompetition, nondisclosure, and confidentiality agreements.
+He has defended employers in federal and state court cases involving claims under Title VII, the Americans with Disabilities Act, the Age Discrimination in Employment Act and ERISA.

-Brad is a frequent lecturer on labor, employment, and multi-employer pension plan topics before business groups and trade associations.
+Brad is a frequent lecturer on labor, employment, and ERISA topics before business groups and trade associations.